solFHE/solphi-radar-hackathon/README.md

 3. **ZK Compression**: Special algorithm that reduces data size and adds a layer of privacy.

-4. **Multi-Blockchain Integration**: Uses Solana and Sei blockchains.

-5. **Cross-Chain Bridge**: Provides data and token transfer between different blockchains with the Wormhole protocol.

-6. **Asynchronous Processing**: Provides high performance with non-blocking I/O operations.
+4. **Asynchronous Processing**: Provides high performance with non-blocking I/O operations.

-7. **Automatic Execution**: Loop that analyzes at configurable intervals.
+5. **Automatic Execution**: Loop that analyzes at configurable intervals.

 ## System Architecture